python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/020_Modulation.md

 - This simple example is known as Binary Phase Shift Keying or BPSK.
     - Other examples of PSK
-        - QPSK
+        - QPSK (2 bits per symbol)
-        - OQPSK
-        - DPSK
-        - 8PSK
+        - 8PSK (3 bits per symbol)
-        - 16QAM
+        - 16QAM (4 bits per symbol)
+          - ℹ️ Note: 16QAM involves modulating both the phase and the amplitude.
+This is outside of urh's capability (to our knowledge).

 ### ℹ️ Some useful resources for urh: